okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-verify/main/nodeexpress/commonsteps.md

 ### Polling Okta

 During Okta Verify enrollment and challenge, the flow steps outside your app as the user performs actions within Okta Verify.
 While your app waits, it should poll the SDK to determine when the user finishes their tasks within Okta Verify.

-#### Polling for Okta Verify Challenge
+This polling logic is explained with step-by-step instructions for the Okta Verify challenge flow as an example, although with slight modifications the steps can also apply to the enrollment flow.

+#### Summary of steps

 The following summarizes the polling logic for the Okta Verify challenge flow with a push notification.

-##### Summary of steps

-The following summarizes the challenge flow polling for a sign-in:

 <div class="common-image-format">